Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Summarising discovery call notes

-- Turning one long piece of content into several smaller pieces
+- Turning one article into several social posts

 - Drafting polite payment reminders